Dr Stef Pukallus

 Sheffield

-Stef is Senior Lecturer in Public Communication and Civil Development and the Faculty of Social Sciences Director of PGR studies.
+Stef is Professor of Public Communication and Civil Development and the Faculty of Social Sciences Director of PGR studies.
 She is a Senior Fellow of the Higher Education Academy and the founding Chair of the HCPB Hub which is a network that brings together academics and practitioners that are interested in the communicative conditions of peaceful cooperation within civil societies and counts nearly a hundred active members.

 Stef’s research focus is the role of public communication in civil society in the development, strengthening, rebuilding, diminishment or destruction of it.
 She has been involved in a variety of funded research projects, undertaken consultancy for the UN, the European Commission and the European Parliament.
 Stef is also Academic Director of the Global Listening Centre and is a close collaborator of the Centre for Freedom of the Media (CFOM).